apoorvsingh15/Instagram-Clone-FrontEnd/README.md

 - Added login by google oAuth as an extra feature which was not required but essential

-Made with <3 by Shashwat Goyal
+Made with <3 by Apoorv Singh